qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. tip:: **Filter the layers to query with the Identify Features tool**

-   Uncheck the :guilabel:`Identifiable` column in :menuselection:`Project -->`
+   Uncheck the :guilabel:`Identifiable` column in :menuselection:`Project -->
-   Properties... --> Identify layers` menu next to a layer to avoid it being queried when using the |identify| :sup:`Identify Features` in a mode other than **Current Layer**.
+   Properties... --> Data Sources --> Layer Capabilities` menu next to a layer to avoid it being queried when using the |identify| :sup:`Identify Features` tool in a mode other than **Current Layer**.
 This is a handy way to return features from only layers that are of interest for you.